-RSM International is a network of independent accounting and consulting firms each of which practices in its own right.
+RSM International is a network of independent accounting and consulting firms, each of which practices in its own right.
 RSM International does not exist in any jurisdiction as a separate legal entity.
-The network is administered by RSM International Limited, a company registered in England and Wales (Company number 4040598) whose registered office is at 11 Old Jewry, London EC2R 8DU.
-Intellectual property rights used by members of the network including the trademark RSM International are owned by RSM International Association, an association governed by Article No. s 60 et seq of the Civil Code of Switzerland whose seat is in Zug.
-The network's total fee income of USD 4.87 bn places it amongst the top 6th international accounting organisations worldwide.
+The network is administered by RSM International Limited, a company registered in England and Wales (Company number 4040598) whose registered office is at 110ld Jewry, London EC2R 8DU.
+Intellectual property rights used by members of the network, including the trademark RSM International, are owned by RSM International Association, an association governed by article 60 et seq of the Civil Code of Switzerland whose seat is in Zug.
+The network's total fee income of USD 4.87 billion places it amongst the top 6 international accounting organizations worldwide.
 With over 800 offices in 120 countries and more than 41,400 people, the RSM International network offers an outstanding combination of global co-ordination with a local presence and understanding.
-Affiliate member firms are driven by a common vision of providing high quality professional services, both in their domestic markets and in serving the international professional service needs of their client base.
+Affiliate member firms are driven by a common vision of providing high-quality professional services, both in their domestic markets and in serving the international professional service needs of their client base.

-About RSM Albazie & Co.
+ABOUT RSM ALBAZIE & CO.

-Our Firm was founded by Bader Al Bazie, in 1963 as Kuwait Auditing Office - Bader Al Bazie & Co. and he was allotted Auditor Registration Number 1 - A.
+Our Firm was founded by Bader Al Bazie in 1963 as Kuwait Auditing Office - Bader Al Bazie & Co. and he was allocated Auditor Registration Number 1 - A.

-The Firm has steadily grown, since then, to become one of the largest professional services firm in the State of Kuwait by providing outstanding service to clients.
+The Firm has steadily grown since then to become one of the largest professional services firms in the State of Kuwait by providing outstanding service to clients.